| Species list |

 Chautems, 1991.

 Etymology: Latin nivalis ("snowy"), ultimately from the same Indo-European root (sneigwh) as the English word snow and Russian snyeg.
 The name of the state of Nevada comes from the same root.
-From the same Indo-European origin is the Greek word niphas, whence the gesneriad genus Niphaea.
+Another word with the same Indo-European origin is the Greek niphas, whence the gesneriad genus Niphaea.